kaycebasques/biodigitaljazz/blog/favicon.rst

 code in :ref:`server` but I quickly realized that this approach wouldn't work.
 Or at least, it was sub-optimal.
 More on that later.

-When I eventually got this first implementation working, I was pretty excited to see the result:
+It took awhile, but I eventually got the server-side implementation working and was pretty excited to see the result:

 .. raw:: html